lubuntu-team/manual/source/3/3.1/3.1.4/startup-disk-creator.rst

 .. image::  statup-disk-creator.png

 To actually create the disk press the :guilabel:`Make Startup Disk` button.
+A dialog will appear asking if you want to write the disk image and all data will be lost to make the disk press the :guilabel:`Yes` button.

 How to Launch
 -------------